gristlabs/grist-static/README.md

  * [X] Get something that works on a webserver without special COOP/COEP headers.
  * [ ] Start making versioned .zip releases of all needed assets.
  * [ ] Mirror grist-widgets from github pages to a site with the needed headers (such as grist-static.com).
- * [ ] Get a few small tweaks to enable plugging in alternate storage and build steps landed upstream in `grist-core`.
+ * [X] Get a few small tweaks to enable plugging in alternate storage and build steps landed upstream in `grist-core`.
  * [ ] Whittle down the code and clean up the demo now I know what I'm doing.
  * [ ] Hide parts of UI that don't make sense in this context.
  * [ ] Consider switching to SQLite developers' version of sqlite.js, which has good local storage support.
  * [ ] Enable at least one export option (Download *.grist seems easiest).
  * [ ] Enable at least one import option.
  * [ ] Give a better way of pruning *.grist files.
+ * [ ] Currently, if a *.grist file is old relative to the code, and a migration needs to run, the "data engine" may end up on the critical path to showing the document (and that remains the case indefinitely since the result of migration cannot be stored).
+The data engine is relatively slow to start up, compared to the rest of the app, so this is sad.
+Look at ways around this.